 |Previous Story: The Invasion||Next Story: The Seeds Of Death|

-In September, however, Hines changed his mind about leaving Doctor Who after Patrick Troughton asked the actor to remain on the programme until his own departure in the spring.
-Plans to introduce Nik were therefore dropped, and Sharples was asked to redraft “The Prison In Space”.
-Unfortunately, these rewritten scripts met with disapproval from the production team and David Maloney, the director assigned to Serial WW (Maloney had recently worked on The Mind Robber at the end of the last recording block).
+In September, however, Hines changed his mind about quitting Doctor Who and decided that he would now leave alongside Patrick Troughton in the spring.
+Plans to introduce Nik were therefore dropped, and Sharples was asked to redraft “The Prison In Space” accordingly.
+Unfortunately, these rewritten scripts met with disapproval from the production team.
+Also dissatisfied was David Maloney, who had been assigned as director; Maloney had recently worked on The Mind Robber at the end of the last recording block.
 Sharples balked at the idea of performing even more work on a story which he felt he had completed to its original specifications.

-A few weeks earlier, on September 26th, Patrick Troughton had received a new contract for twenty-two episodes spanning Serial WW to the six-part Serial ZZ; it was planned that the actor would leave Doctor Who upon its expiry.
-On October 17th, Wendy Padbury's services were secured for Serials WW, XX and YY.
+Meanwhile, on September 26th, Patrick Troughton received a new contract which would take effect with the slot ultimately filled by The Krotons.
+The extension ran for a total of twenty-two episodes, and it was anticipated that the actor would then leave Doctor Who.
+On October 17th, Wendy Padbury's services were secured for The Krotons and the two subsequent serials.

 Studio work got under way on November 22nd.
-As usual, all four episodes of The Krotons were recorded on successive Fridays in Lime Grove Studio D. Unusually, however, episode one was captured directly on 35mm film rather than videotape.
-For the taping of part three on December 6th, Beta was assigned a line of dialogue originally intended for another Gond character, probably to eliminate the expense of an extra speaking part.
+As usual, all four episodes of The Krotons were recorded on successive Fridays at Lime Grove Studio D in Shepherd's Bush, London.
+When Episode Three was taped on December 6th, Beta was assigned a line of dialogue originally intended for another Gond character, probably to eliminate the expense of an extra speaking part.
 Unfortunately, this meant that the finished installment made it appear as if Beta was simultaneously in the Underhall and his laboratory.
 The Krotons was completed on December 13th.

 |Main Page||Episode List||Season 6|